massimodeagro/massimodeagro.github.io/_posts/2022-08-29-ArthroTrackball.md

 - - -

 ## State of development
-I plan to publish the first version of package on github by mid 2024.
+I plan to publish the first version of package on github by the end 2024.
 At the current version, the software is functional but lacks documentation.